VulcanJS/vulcan-next/docs/features.md

 Run `yarn auto-changelog` to compute a new changelog.
 Works best in combination with `yarn version` (to create git version tags automatically) and `git merge --no-ff your-feature` (to get merge commits).

+## Various

+### Passing package.json info to the client app

+In `next.config.js`, you'll find a demonstration of how to **safely** inject informations from your `package.json` into your Next application.

+For example, we use it to inject current version into the `html` tag for better deployment tracking.

 ## Internationalization (i18n)

 ### i18n without custom server